Sopra-Steria-Norge-Kubernetes/OpenShift/docs/About Container-Platform-as-a-Service/Service Breakdown/core-concepts.md

 ## What are OpenShift Tenants?

-**Tenants** are isolated runtime environments dedicated to single applications or microservices (or a small set of related ones).
+**OpenShift Tenants** are isolated runtime environments dedicated to single applications or microservices.
 Each tenant provides its own resource quota shared among the containers running within its runtime environments, ensuring resource isolation and management.

 ![TenantOverview](../../img/About Container-Platform-as-a-Service/TenantOverview.png)